This post may contain affiliate links. Please read our disclosure policy.

 Can I make coleslaw ahead of time?

-Yes, you can make it a few hours in advance and store it in the fridge for up to a day.
+Yes, you can make it a few hours in advance.
+Just give it a good stir before serving.

 Can I double this recipe to serve two?